oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 We'll be using [Okta's SPA redirect model](https://developer.okta.com/docs/guides/sign-into-spa-redirect/react/main/) to authenticate.

-{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3001/login/callback" %}
+{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3001/callback" %}

+**NOTE:** Take note of your client ID and issuer as this will be used in a subsequent step.

 ## Setup Lerna for monorepo management